TerminusEst/Naive_Poker_Calculator/README.md

 For every possible combination of opponents and table cards, a score matirx is calculated, and compared to your hand.

 ##**Monte-Carlo Simulation**
-50,000 random flop scenarios were exhaustively calculated to get a true win percentage.
+50,000 random hand + flop scenarios were exhaustively calculated to get a true win percentage.
 For these same trial hands, 75, 50, 25, 10, 5 and 1 thousand random combination of remaining board and opponent hands were calculated.
-This gave distributions which are plotted above.
+The ratio of true win % to calculated win % gave distributions which are plotted above.

 What I found nice was that a random selection of 1,000 combinations of the hole and opponent hands gave fairly accurate results (95% of the values were within 8.3% of the true value).